 Pain specialists

 Pain specialists are medical doctors with advanced training in pain management.
-They understand the complex nature of pain and use a range of approaches that can help you reduce your pain.
+They understand the complex nature of pain and use different approaches to help reduce your pain.

 Pelvic floor physiotherapist